FAIRplus/the-fair-cookbook/content/recipes/interoperability/creating_data_dictionary.md

 ## Main FAIRification Objectives

-Scope: Based on prior experience with other IMI projects, it is essential to ensure the provision of a comprehensive project specific `data dictionary`.
+**Scope**: Based on prior experience with other IMI projects, it is essential to ensure the provision of a comprehensive project specific `data dictionary`.

 A `data dictionary` is a file (or collection of files) which unambiguously declares, defines and annotates all the variables collected in a project and associated to a dataset.